chillprogrammer/Collab-App/README.md

-# okinawan-association-app
+# Collab-Note-App
-HackNJIT 2019 project for a non-profit organization.
+HackNJIT 2019 project for students by students.